Do Probiotics Really Help?

 When to Take Probiotics

 During the study, probiotics were given at the peak of allergy season.
 It is possible that taking probiotics before the start of allergy season could be helpful.
 I would recommend starting no later than a month before allergy season if possible.
-If you are a year-round allergy sufferer than it is always your allergy season, test out probiotics any time of year just be aware it may take a few weeks to a month to start seeing results.
+If you are a year-round allergy sufferer then it is always your allergy season, test out probiotics any time of year just be aware it may take a few weeks to a month to start seeing results.

-Start out with a low dose.
+Start with a low dose.
 Anytime you’re starting a new product there is always a chance for a reaction or adverse effect.
 The probiotics can help repopulate the good bacteria in your gut, and healthy eating plus lots of fiber, to help feed the good bacteria, can help keep them there.
 It’s best to maintain the good bacteria, since taking a supplement for every beneficial bacteria your body needs is impossible.

 How Much Should I take?